I Want a Brother or Sister

-I Want a Brother or Sister, also That's My Baby (original title: Jag vill också ha ett syskon) is a children's book written by Astrid Lindgren.
+I Want a Brother or Sister, also as That's My Baby (original title: Jag vill också ha ett syskon), is a children's book written by Astrid Lindgren.
 It is about Peter and his sister Lena, who later appeared in the book I Want to Go to School Too.

 Plot

-A mother and a father get a little boy and call him Peter.
+A mother and a father have a baby son and call him Peter.
 Although the baby boy screams a lot, his parents love him very much and think he is the cutest child in the world.
 When Peter grows older, he plays with his friend Jan on the street.
 One day Jan shows Peter his little brother.
 Peter now wants to have siblings too.
 He goes to his mother and tells her about it.
 Peter's mother tells him that he will soon have a brother or sister.
 When Peter's sister Lena is born, Peter suddenly doesn't want to have a sister anymore.
 Lena screams constantly and gets a lot more attention than he does.
-In order to get his mother's attention, Peter does all kinds of nonsense as soon as Peter's mother is paying attention to Lena.
-So his mother has to pay attention to him.
+In order to get his mother's attention, Peter does all kinds of nonsense as soon as Peter's mother is paying attention to Lena, so his mother has to pay attention to him.

 When Peter cries because he thinks that his parents prefer Lena to him, his mother takes him on his lap and tells him how much she loves him.
 She explains to him that babies are always a lot of trouble and so was Peter when he was little.
 She also explains that she got Lena for Peter and that he should take care of her too.
 He had cried a lot when he was little, so his mother had to take care of him.
 Peter decides to take care of Lena.
 He is very proud when he makes her stop crying.
 He proudly presents his sister to the other children in the playground.

-When Peter and Lena are older, his mother gets a third child, Nils.
-Peter and Lena love Nils very much, even though he screams a lot and gets a lot of his parents' attention.
-Now Peter is glad that he has got Lena.
-Because the two have a lot of fun together and without Lena Peter would have no one to have a pillow fight with.
+When Peter and Lena are older, his mother has a third child, Mats.
+Peter and Lena love Mats very much, even though he screams a lot and gets a lot of his parents' attention.
+Peter is glad that he has got Lena, as the two have a lot of fun together and without Lena Peter would have no one to have a pillow fight with.